Naptumomab

 Naptumomab increases the immune system’s ability to recognize and attack the tumor and preclinical data from various experimental models show synergistic anti-tumor effects and prolonged overall survival when naptumomab is combined with checkpoint inhibitors.

-Checkpoint inhibitors are a group of cancer drugs, which function by unleashing the immune system to attack the tumor.
-Despite the successes over recent years with these immunotherapies in the treatment of solid tumors, it remains a challenge for the immune system to recognize tumor cells and there is a need to optimize the therapeutic effect of checkpoint inhibitors.
+Checkpoint inhibitors are a group of cancer drugs which function by unleashing the immune system to attack the tumor.
+Despite the successes in recent years with these immunotherapies in the treatment of solid tumors, it remains a challenge for the immune system to recognize tumor cells and there is a need to optimize the therapeutic effect of checkpoint inhibitors.

 Ongoing clinical development